ppmitra/BAPDataAndCode/pages/mouse.md

 ### Available Tools

 #### Registration Framework
-Tools and utilities for registering your data with our mouse reference atlas.
+Tools and utilities for registering your data with our mouse head reference atlas.
 - Data preprocessing scripts
 - Registration algorithms
 - Validation tools